OWASP/ASVS/3.1/en/0x03-Using-ASVS.md

 # Using the ASVS

 ASVS has two main goals:
-* to help organizations develop and maintain secure applications
+* to help organizations develop and maintain secure applications.
-* to allow security service, security tools vendors, and consumers to align their requirements and offerings
+* to allow security service, security tools vendors, and consumers to align their requirements and offerings.

 Application Security Verification Levels
 The Application Security Verification Standard defines three security verification levels, with each level increasing in depth.